 There are several types of post-operative massages, ranging from lymphatic massage to ultrasound therapy.
 Consult your surgeon about expert practitioners for these techniques or how to massage your own face after your facelift.

 This massage is equivalent to light moisturizing or gentle washing.
 Swedish massage is a light, upward touching of the skin that helps bring back sensation to the affected area.
-This is the first type of massage to practice, only after proper sanitation of the hands and area of the face around the wound.
+This is the first type of massage to practice once your wound is closed and started to heal.
+Be sure the masseuse properly sanitizes their hands and the area of the face around the wound.
 Stitches must be removed before the patient can practice Swedish massage.

-A lymphatic massage after a facelift helps to ease side effects: swelling, bruising and discomfort.
-It is normal for areas to feel firm and thickened, and while aggressive massage can accelerate the process of inflammation, gentle fingertip massage, or lymphatic massage, will not.
-Lymphatic massage is a gentle, upward massage that increases blood flow, activates the lymph nodes and triggers lymph drainage.
-Facelift side effects will not go away right after a lymphatic massage, but when the patient’s blood circulation improves, these symptoms will cease sooner.
+A lymphatic massage after a facelift helps to ease common side effects: swelling, bruising, and discomfort.
+It is normal for some areas to feel firm and thickened as you heal from the surgery.
+While aggressive massage can accelerate inflammation and irritation, a gentle fingertip massage or lymphatic massage will not.
+Lymphatic massage is a gentle, upward massage that increases blood flow, activates the lymph nodes, and triggers lymph drainage.
+Facelift side effects will not go away immediately after a lymphatic massage, but by improving the patient’s blood circulation these symptoms will cease sooner.

-Deep tissue massages can hurt you after a procedure and can hurt your healing process.
-It is crucial to work with a certified massage therapist who is an expert in lymphatic massage.
-Consult your surgeon for suggestions for certified lymphatic massage therapists.
+Note: Avoid Deep Tissue Massage.
+Deep tissue massages can hurt you after a procedure and can hinder your healing process.
+It is crucial to work with a certified massage therapist who is an expert in lymphatic massage to avoid damage.
+Consult your surgeon to get suggestions for certified lymphatic massage therapists.

-If you have lumps or bumps under the skin, consult with your surgeon right away.
+If you have lumps or bumps under the skin, consult with your surgeon right away and get an ultrasound of the scarring.
 Ultrasonic treatments can help reduce these deep scars or collections of fluid or blood.
 If your surgeon does not have an ultrasound machine, ask him or her for a referral to a physical therapist – someone who is well trained and understands the post-surgical healing process.

-It is important to drink plenty of fluids before and after the facelift massage.
-After the massage, you may feel relaxed, but movement will increase blood flow and speed up the healing process (but do not exert yourself!).
-Make sure to sleep with your head elevated.
+It is important to drink plenty of fluids both before and after the facelift massage.
+After the massage, you may feel relaxed and sedentary, but consistent movement will increase blood flow and speed up the healing process (just please do not exert yourself!).
+Make sure to sleep with your head elevated to avoid too much blood flow to the face.
 Follow your surgeon’s specific recommendations for exercise and activity.